TattlingJam4231/weapon-rebalances/README.md

    - Raven
      - ammo pickup changed from 0.57/1.98 to 0.5/2
+     - fire rate increased from 104 to 160

    - Reinfeld
      - ammo pickup changed from 0.57/1.98 to 0.5/2
+     - fire rate increased from 104 to 160

    - Locomotive
      - ammo pickup changed from 0.57/1.98 to 0.5/2